Federal Criminal Defense Attorney

 A conviction on charges for a federal offense can result in extremely serious penalties and a criminal record that could do irreparable harm to your future.
 The rules and procedures in federal court are nothing like those used in California courts.
 Choosing the right defense lawyer is essential to the success of your case.

 There are plenty of firms whose defense lawyers have state prosecutorial experience and plenty of firms whose defense lawyers are admitted to California’s federal courts.
-There are few defense lawyers, however, who have also prosecuted cases at the federal level.
+There are a few defense lawyers, however, who have also prosecuted cases at the federal level.
 This is what sets the Law Office of Thomas A. Johnson apart.
-Attorney Tom Johnson has tried and won cases as both a federal prosecutor and defense lawyer.
+Attorney Tom Johnson has tried and won cases as both a federal prosecutor and a defense lawyer.

 Strategic Defense Against Federal Criminal Charges

 Our combination of knowledge and experience has served our firm’s clients extremely well over the years.
-We have a complete understanding of the federal court system, and we know how to manage your case to achieve the best available outcome.
-We will conduct a thorough investigation into your case and utilize every resource at our disposal in an effort to avoid a conviction on your record.
+We have a complete understanding of the federal court system, and we know how to manage your case effectively.

 We are prepared to defend you against charges for any federal offense, including: